s3v1/odroid-hc2/odroid-hc2/DOCKER.md

     docker pull hello-world && time docker run --rm hello-world docker pull ubuntu:20.04 && time docker run --rm -it -v "$PWD:/wrk" -w "/wrk" ubuntu:20.04 touch test.txt

+Since, it's running as root you'll notive that the 'test.txt' file we just made is owned by root.
+See below for instructions on how to convert to a rootless installation.

 Once it's up and running, performance is as expected, close to native.
-Just like an x86 system
+However, there's a startup time of about 3 seconds added to every command.
+So if you run a server, it won't matter much, but if you like to dockerize individual commands, you'll feel slowed down.
+I don't think it's due to arm32 or the SBC in general, since I get a startup delay on my powerful x64 laptop, it's just a lot shorter.
+My guess is that it's just due to CPU speed.
+So, if you get an SBC with faster cores, you'll probably get better startup delay times.

 ## Images

 Most images are not made for armhf.
-Often you'll find images for arm, but they're arm64, like the Raspberry Pi, but not armhf, like the odroid-hc2

-You may have to learn how to make these images yourself if you need them.
+Often you'll find images for arm, but they're arm64, like the Raspberry Pi, but not armhf, like the odroid-hc2.
+Many base OS images have the suppoort however, so you may have to explore how to make docker images yourself for this platform, aka arm32/v7.

 ## Rootless docker